 - Available in several screen sizes

-- Comes with a “cigarette” adapter (12-volt)
+- It comes with a “cigarette” adapter (12-volt)

 - Good picture

-- Has a built-in DVD player
+- It has a built-in DVD player

 - Has a slot for an SD Card